 Macroverse is being developed by Novak Distributed, a California-based software company.
 The lead developer on the Macroverse project is Adam Novak.

 The development roadmap for Macroverse consists of three phases.
 The first is already complete and available on the main Ethereum network, and the second phase is in beta testing.

 During the Cannon phase of Macroverse development, the minimum viable product for Macroverse was developed and launched on the Ethereum blockchain.
-Macroverse currently supports the exploration of a galaxy of more than 200 billion procedurally-generated stars of different types, through the Macroverse Explorer dapp, for players who own a minimum balance in the Macroverse token.
+Macroverse currently supports the exploration of a galaxy of more than 200 billion procedurally-generated stars of different types, through an initial version of the Macroverse Explorer dapp, for players who own a minimum balance in the Macroverse token.
 Players can also claim ownership of stars through the virtual real estate system.

 In the Ng phase, the final development phase currently planned, planetary surface phenomena, including terrain, climate, and weather, will be added to the Macroverse world.
 Players will be able to explore the surfaces of planets and moons, characterize their atmospheres, biomes, and and environments, and claim plots of land.

 Macroverse is generated by the Macroverse Generator (MG), a system of smart contracts on the Etherum blockchain.
 When on-chain game logic needs access to information about the game world, it queries the MG for that information.
 Queries to the MG can also be made by off-chain components of dapps and games, in order to display the game world on a user's local machine.

 Players can claim virtual real estate in the Macroverse world by recording their claims with the Macroverse Registry, a smart-contract-based ownership tracking system.
 Once claimed, players are free to transfer their real estate holders to other players, or even to custom smart contracts.
 Players own their virtual real estate outright, independent of any centralized entity or game company.

 Documentation for developing against Macroverse Kepler can be found on the Macroverse project wiki.